Philodendron: Evolution

 Philodendron diverged from Adelonema and diversified during the late Oligocene, c.
 25 million years ago, in the New World.

-Distribution
+Distribution and habitat

 Philodendron species can be found in many diverse habitats in the tropical Americas and the West Indies.
 Most occur in humid tropical forests, but can also be found in swamps and on river banks, roadsides and rock outcrops.
 They are also found throughout the diverse range of elevations from sea level to over 2000 m above sea level.
 Species of this genus are often found clambering over other plants, or climbing the trunks of trees with the aid of aerial roots.
 Philodendrons usually distinguish themselves in their environment by their large numbers compared to other plants, making them a highly noticeable component of the ecosystems in which they are found.
 They are found in great numbers in road clearings.

 Philodendrons can also be found in Australia, some Pacific islands, Africa and Asia, although they are not indigenous and were introduced or accidentally escaped.